Diseases & Conditions

 Tight Shoes and Foot Problems

-As a result, many adults are wearing shoes that are not appropriate for their foot shape and size.
-Women especially are more likely to purchase a shoe that is too small, putting them at risk for corns, bunions, and other deformities that may require surgery to correct.
+Women, especially, are more likely to purchase a shoe that is too small, putting them at risk for corns, bunions, and other deformities that may require surgery to correct.

 Toe Deformities